abs-lang/abs/docs/introduction/how-to-run-abs-code.md

 $ abs path/to/scripts.abs
 ```
 You can also run an executable abs script directly from bash
- using a bash shebang line at the top of the script file:
+using a bash shebang line at the top of the script file.

+In this example the abs executable is linked to `/usr/local/bin/abs`
+and the abs script `~/bin/remote.abs` has its execute permissions set.
 ```bash
 $ cat ~/bin/remote.abs
 #! /usr/local/bin/abs